Reactive-Network/documentation/docs/docs/faq.md

 ## General Questions

-**What problem does the Reactive Network aim to solve?**
+**What problem does the Reactive Network solve?**

-The Reactive Network enables the execution of arbitrary Solidity logic without user intervention and provides smart contracts that allow users to subscribe to remote ecosystem events.
-This facilitates sophisticated reactive contracts that can affect protocols across chains based on incoming data.
+It enables the execution of arbitrary Solidity logic without user intervention and provides reactive contracts that allow users to subscribe to remote ecosystem events.
+These contracts can affect protocols across chains based on incoming data.

 **How is the Reactive Network different from other cross-chain relayers?**